Quick exit

 2021 National Student Safety Survey

-In March 2022, the SRC released the results of the latest NSSS, conducted in September and October 2021.
+Results of the 2021 NSSS were released in March 2022, after being conducted in September and October 2021.
 The survey set out to collect data on the scale and nature of university students' experiences of sexual assault and sexual harassment.
 The results indicate that sexual harassment and sexual assault remain relatively common experiences for Australian university students.

-A total of 10,000 ACU students were selected at random to receive an email.
+A total of 10,000 ACU students were selected at random to receive an invitation to participate in the survey.
 Participation was voluntary and responses were anonymous.

-While the prevalence of sexual assault and sexual harassment at ACU is below the national average, the survey results highlight that ACU still needs to do more to build students' confidence and awareness of the reporting processes and support services available at the university.
+While the prevalence of sexual assault and sexual harassment at ACU is below the national average, the survey results highlight that ACU still needs to do more to build students’ confidence in, and awareness of, the reporting processes and support services available at the university.

-In response to the 2021 National Student Safety Survey, ACU has developed an action plan that aims to increase education, awareness, prevention and response to sexual assault and sexual harassment on all ACU campuses.
+In response to the 2021 National Student Safety Survey, ACU developed an action plan that aimed to increase education, awareness, prevention and response to sexual assault and sexual harassment on all ACU campuses.

 2016 Change the Course survey